Social Determinants of Health

 What is economic stability?
 Economic stability is the connection between your financial resources – income, cost of living, and socioeconomic status – and your health.
 It includes such factors as unemployment, poverty, food insecurity, and housing instability.

-For example, gender pay gap measures the difference in wages earned by females compared with males.
+For example, the gender pay gap measures the difference in wages earned by females compared with males.
 Even though women make up the majority of college-educated adults in the U.S., pay inequity remains an issue.
-Women who earn less for the same work as men, are more likely to suffer from mood disorders.
-Also, large gaps are associated with poorer self-rated health, worse mortality outcomes and increased disability.
+Women who earn less for the same work as men are more likely to suffer from mood disorders.
+Also, large gaps are associated with poorer self-rated health, worse mortality outcomes, and increased disability.
 With a more equitable distribution of wages, overall health and quality of life have the potential for significant improvement.

-Additionally, areas with high unemployment rates statistically have higher rates of stress related illnesses such as high blood pressure, stroke, heart attack, heart disease and arthritis, as well as anxiety and depression.
+Additionally, areas with high unemployment rates statistically have higher rates of stress-related illnesses such as high blood pressure, stroke, heart attack, heart disease, and arthritis, as well as anxiety and depression.
 Lower unemployment rates have a direct correlation with improved health outcomes including morbidity and mortality.

 SDOH - Education